Michael Calnan

-Michael Calnan is a former Irish Labour Party politician from County Cork.
+Michael Calnan (died 21 October 2025) was an Irish Labour Party politician from County Cork.
 He was a senator from 1993 to 1997.

-A teacher and former vice principal of the Maria Immaculata Secondary school in Dunmanway and long-serving member of Cork County Council for the Skibbereen electoral area – he was chairman of the council from 1988 to 1989 and 1992 to 1993 – he stepped down at the 1999 local elections.
-He attended University College Cork where he obtained a B.A, H.dip Ed, and a master's degree.
+A teacher and vice principal of the Maria Immaculata Secondary school in Dunmanway, he attended University College Cork where he obtained a B.A, H.dip Ed, and a master's degree.
+He was a long-serving member of Cork County Council for the Skibbereen electoral area.
+He was chairman of the council from 1988 to 1989 and 1992 to 1993, and stepped down at the 1999 local elections.

 Calnan stood unsuccessfully as a candidate for Dáil Éireann in the Cork South-West constituency on three occasions, at the February 1982, 1992, and 1997 general elections.
 After his 1992 defeat, he stood in the 1993 elections to the 20th Seanad, winning a seat on the Agricultural Panel.
 He did not contest the 1997 Seanad elections.

+His cousin is the former Labour TD for Cork South-West Michael McCarthy.

+Calnan died on 21 October 2025.